868-Anton/Anton-README.md/README.md

 👩‍💻 About Me

-👩‍💻 I'm a self-taught web developer in training from Trinidad and Tobago,
+👩‍💻 I'm from Trinidad and Tobago,

-❤️ Passionate about building things with HTML, CSS and JavaScript
+❤️ Working on becoming a Front-End Engineer

-💼 Currently diving deep in JavaScript
+💼 Currently diving deep in JavaScript and doing the Front-End Engineer Career Path with codecademy

-🌱 Next I will be learning  React
+🌱 Reading a book a week is another thing that I am also into

-🐦 I'am on Twitter, follow me! @AntonGraham18
+🐦 I'am on Twitter, follow me! @AntonKFGraham

-✨ All about the learning new things and positive vibes ✌️
+✨ All about learning new things and positive vibes ✌️

-🎖️ presently employed for Ministry of National Security
+🎖️ presently employed for Ministry of National Security of Trinidad and Tobago

-⚽ My favourite activties are reading, coding and of recently making vlogs
+⚽ My favourite activties are reading, coding and spending time with love ones